Merquice/NanoBtFix/Readme.md

 # NanoBtFix

-WILL REQUIRE LINUX OS; I RECOMMEND UNBUNTU 24.XX.
+WILL REQUIRE LINUX OS; I RECOMMEND UNBUNTU 24.04.5 LTS.

 NanoBtFix is a NanoApps application for the **7th-generation iPod nano** that applies a RAM-only Bluetooth A2DP compatibility patch.